maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202509SecurityControls.md

 ## 5. Reflection

 Completing these networking and cybersecurity activities gave me a much deeper understanding of both troubleshooting and defending systems.
 I learned that network issues can’t be just guessed at.
 Instead, you need to follow the steps in order: check the connection, verify IP, test reachability, and finally confirm DNS.
 Skipping a step could easily cause confusion and result in you not discovering the network issue.
-I also gained hands-on experience comparing Shared and Bridged networking in Ubuntu.
-At first, I didn’t realize how different they were, but testing made it clear: Shared hides the VM behind the host, while Bridged exposes it as a separate device.
+I also gained hands-on experience comparing shared and bridged networking in Ubuntu.
+At first, I didn’t realize how different they were, but testing made it clear: shared hides the VM behind the host, while bridged exposes it as a separate device.
 This helped me understand how virtualization is used differently in classrooms vs real-world IT environments.
 The cybersecurity labs showed me the importance of protecting systems before they are attacked.
 Seeing open ports as “doors” into my VM made the risks very real.
 Enabling the firewall and blocking Telnet taught me a way to counteract potential attacks.
 Checking for encryption also made me appreciate how important it is to protect data at rest, especially on personal laptops or servers.
-I now see how the **CIA Triad**( Confidentiality, Integrity, and Availability) fits into everything we did.
+I now see how the **CIA Triad**( confidentiality, integrity, and availability) fits into everything we did.
 Encryption and firewalls protect confidentiality.
 Software patches and checks protect integrity.
 DNS and connectivity tests ensure availability.
 These three principles guided every step, from troubleshooting networks to protecting systems.